 The UC Davis Principles of Community affirm the campus’ commitment to ideals of inclusion, and the College of Biological Sciences offers a number of resources and initiatives to enhance the breadth and diversity of our community.
 The college has created a comprehensive DEI website, which includes resources for graduate students.

-Financial support for graduate study at UC Davis is available in several forms, including: internal and external fellowships, academic employment and nonresident supplemental tuition programs.
+Financial support for graduate study at UC Davis is available in several forms, including: internal and external fellowships, academic employment, training grants, and financial aid.
 There are different procedures for applying for each type of financial assistance, so it is essential that you apply as early as possible for financial support.